Chandan Nagar, Indore

 Chandan Nagar is a sub-urban locality of Indore in the state of Madhya Pradesh, India.

 It lies under the jurisdiction of the Indore Municipal Corporation.
 The name's literal meaning is Sandalwood.

 History

 It is composed of 8 sectors designated A to H, with more than 300 houses in each.
 There are many high schools and madrasas in the locality.

 Geography

 The Indore International Airport campus borders Chandan Nagar on the Northern end.
 It is surrounded by Kalani Nagar on the Eastern side.
 The Sirpur Lake occupies its southern border.

 Politics

 Chandan Nagar area falls under the Indore-1 Assembly Constituency in Indore District.
-The current elected Member is Sanjay Shukla from the Congress.
+The current elected Member is Kailash Vijayvargiya from the BJP.

 Transport

 The nearest railway station is Indore Junction railway station.
 Public transport such as autos, taxis, magic-vans, city buses are readily available.